nightscout/trio-docs/docs/configuration/settings/devices/smart_watch.md

 ## Garmin

 Garmin watches only display data and do not allow interaction for adding carbs or insulin.
-There are two components that can be installed on Garmin watches: a watch face that continuously displays information, and a data field that shows glucose information during activities.
+Two components can be installed on Garmin watches: a watch face that continuously displays information, and a data field that shows glucose information during activities.
 Both components are independent of each other and need to be sideloaded onto the watch as described below.
 No need for Garmin Connect in the background — the watch just needs to be connected to the phone that runs Trio.
-The watch face updates with Trio loob cycles.
+The watch face updates with Trio loop cycles.

 ### Releases
-As long as nothing is published in Garmin Connect IQ, every garmin watch needs be individually compiled.
-You can do this yourself using VS Code with monkeyC plugin and a Garmin SDK.
-If not see the link below for the released watches.
+As long as nothing is published in Garmin Connect IQ, every Garmin watch needs to be individually compiled.
+You can do this yourself using VS Code with the monkeyC plugin and a Garmin SDK.
+If not, see the link below for the released watches.

 ### How to do it
 1. Choose a folder on your Mac and get the latest release from [this GitHub repo](https://github.com/mountrcg/garminWatch).